 Clonic seizures are convulsive seizures but the person's body does not go stiff at the start.

-An individual's seizures usually last the same length of time each time they happen and stop by themselves.
+A person's seizures usually last the same length of time each time they happen and stop by themselves.
 However, sometimes seizures do not stop or one seizure follows another without the person recovering in between.
 If this goes on for 30 minutes or more it is called status epilepticus or ‘status’.

 Our free smartphone app contains seizure management tools, including a seizure diary to help you monitor your triggers.
 It is available on both iPhone and Android phones.
 Download it now.
 Alternatively download a PDF seizure diary or get a printed seizure diary from our shop.